hypo69/hypo/docs/gemini/out/en/explainer/src/goog/drive/drive.md

         - `upload_file`: Placeholder for the file upload functionality.
 Needs implementation using the authenticated service object.

 - **Functions:**
-    - `main`: Demonstrates basic usage of the `GoogleDriveHandler` class.
+    - `main`: DemonStartes basic usage of the `GoogleDriveHandler` class.
 It retrieves credentials, builds the Drive API service, lists files, and prints their names and IDs.
     - `_create_credentials`: Fetches/generates authentication credentials for interacting with the Google Drive API.

 - **Variables:**